 - A. It is the policy of this department that available supervisory and management control will be exercised over all motor vehicle pursuits involving officers from this department.
-The field supervisor of the officer initiating the pursuit, or if unavailable, the nearest field supervisor (corporal or above) will be responsible for the following: - Upon becoming aware of a pursuit, immediately ascertain all reasonably available information to continuously assess the situation and risk factors associated with the pursuit in order to ensure that the pursuit is conducted within established department guidelines. - 2.
+The field supervisor of the officer initiating the pursuit, or if unavailable, the nearest field supervisor will be responsible for the following: - 1.
+Authorizing the pursuit. - 2.
+Immediately ascertain all reasonably available information to continuously assess the situation and risk factors associated with the pursuit in order to ensure that the pursuit is conducted within established department guidelines. - 3.
+Consider relevant factors affecting public safety, such as whether there are minors present in the vehicle. - 4.
 In only extreme circumstances engage in the pursuit to provide on scene supervision.
-Supervisors directly involved cannot monitor the pursuit. - 3.
-Exercise management and control. - 4.
-Ensure that no more than the number of required police units needed are involved in the pursuit under the guidelines set forth in this policy. - 5.
-Direct that the pursuit be terminated if, in his/her judgment, it is unjustified to continue the pursuit under the guidelines of this policy. - 6.
-Ensure that aircraft are requested if available. - 7.
-Ensure that the proper radio channel is being used. - 8.
-Ensure the notification and/or coordination of outside agencies if the pursuit either leaves or is likely to leave the jurisdiction of this agency. - 9.
+Supervisors directly involved cannot monitor the pursuit. - 5.
+Exercise management and control. - 6.
+Ensure that no more than the number of required police units needed are involved in the pursuit under the guidelines set forth in this policy. - 7.
+Direct that the pursuit be terminated if, in his/her judgment, it is unjustified to continue the pursuit under the guidelines of this policy.

+- 8. Ensure that aircraft are requested if available. - 9.
+Ensure that the proper radio channel is being used. - Ensure the notification and/or coordination of outside agencies if the pursuit 10. either leaves or is likely to leave the jurisdiction of this agency. - Comply with agency procedures for coordinating with other pursuing officers and jurisdictions; - 12.
 Control and manage SPD units when a pursuit enters another jurisdiction. - Complete additional reports as necessary and/or Pursuit Review Report.
 A Pursuit Review will only be conducted when the officer's intentional actions meet the definition of pursuit as defined in this policy. - B. Pursuit Review: When practical the monitoring supervisor should initiate the Pursuit Review documentation.
 When completing a Pursuit Review the supervisor shall take the necessary steps to conduct a thorough investigation.
 The supervisor shall: - 1.
-Respond to the scene, when possible; - 2.
-Review all documentation of the incident and make every reasonable effort to contact all involved officers;

-- 3. Ensure identification of witnesses and other involved parties.
+Respond to the scene, when possible: - 2.
+Review all documentation of the incident and make every reasonable effort to contact all involved officers: - 3.
+Ensure identification of witnesses and other involved parties.
 When possible conduct civilian interviews of those subjects directly or indirectly involved. - 4.
 Ensure the collection of any appropriate evidence when applicable; - 5.
 In the event that the supervisor believes that the incident may give rise to potential civil litigation, the supervisor shall notify the DSO or appropriate command staff member during normal business hours; - 6.
 Attach all incident reports, the CAD incident history and a link to all officer body camera videos in Evidence.com; - 7.
 List other officers present as witness officers; - 8.
-Provide a brief summary of the incident in Blue Team and attach a Supervisor Review. - Provide a brief comment stating whether the pursuit was within policy and any possible training issues.
+Provide a brief summary of the incident in Blue Team and attach a Supervisor Review. - 9.
+Provide a brief comment stating whether the pursuit was within policy and any possible training issues.
 If more detailed analysis is needed, include it in the Pursuit Review Blue Team report. - 10.
-Forward the Pursuit Review to Internal Affairs Group in Blue Team. - 11.
-Internal Affairs will attach all photographs and recordings of radio traffic to the report.
+Forward the Pursuit Review to Internal Affairs Group in Blue Team. - Internal Affairs will attach all photographs and recordings of radio traffic to the report.
 A member of Internal Affairs will verify that all relevant materials were attached to the case and forward it to the next person in the supervisor's chain of command for review.